-5 Dejan Eskic, "The Changing Dynamics of the Wasatch Front Apartment Market" (Gardner Policy Institute, 2022), gap closing.6 This trend has continued through 2021.
-In the recent Garner Business Review article, "What Rapidly Rising Prices Mean for Housing Affordability", James Wood et. al provide a comprehensive summary of the compounding factors that have resulted in fewer units being developed.
+5 Dejan Eskic, "The Changing Dynamics of the Wasatch Front Apartment Market" (Gardner Policy Institute, 2022), summary of the compounding factors that have resulted in fewer units being developed.
 Because demand for commercial and residential development is high, the cost for labor and supplies has also increased.
 In addition, the need for skilled laborers has increased as more developments are underway.
 Although this is a benefit for the workers, it also results in higher per unit costs for developments, restricting the number of units that can be set aside for low-income households.
 Additionally, land is expensive.
 Land in high opportunity areas7, where poverty rates are low and school performance is high, is even more expensive.
 Many communities have zoning laws that restrict the use of land to prevent multi-family developments.
 Developers interested in providing affordable housing are outbid by high end apartment developers or are prevented from building due to NIMBYism (Not in my backyard).